flyteorg/flyte/protos/docs/event/event.rst

    :widths: auto

    "external_id", ":ref:`ref_string`", "", "Identifier for an external resource created by this task execution, for example Qubole query ID or presto query ids."
+   "index", ":ref:`ref_uint32`", "", "A unique index for the external resource with respect to all external resources for this task.
+Although the identifier may change between task reporting events or retries, this will remain the same to enable aggregating information from multiple reports."
+   "retry_attempt", ":ref:`ref_uint32`", "", "Retry attempt number for this external resource, ie., 2 for the second attempt" "phase", ":ref:`ref_flyteidl.core.TaskExecution.Phase`", "", "Phase associated with the external resource"